-Disney promised a new “Star Wars” movie every year after it acquired Lucasfilm, and the saga keeps on keeping on with “Episode VIII: The Last Jedi.”
-But while many would call themselves “Star Wars” fans, even they will admit that the movies in the saga are by no means created equal.
+Disney promised a new "Star Wars" movie every year after it acquired Lucasfilm, but the big-screen saga seemed to hit a pause with "Episode IX: The Rise of Skywalker."
+But while many would call themselves "Star Wars" fans, even they will admit that the movies in the saga are by no means created equal.

 In reverse order, here is a rundown of the best and worst that these films (not counting the cartoons, the Ewok spin-off or the infamous Holiday Special) have to offer.